wp-plugins/advanced-iframe/readme.txt

 select the one you like and save again.

 == Changelog ==
+= 6.3.3 =
+- Fix: Measuring of width does now check if it is > 1 as some full responsive sites do return such a value that is not valid.

+= 6.3.2 =
+- Fix: Show one element on the local domain was fixed.

 = 6.3.1 =
 - New: index.htm files where added to all directories to prevent directory listings if you server does allow this.
 - Fix: Standalone version was working fine in the standalone folder.
 The internal path handling was improved to make is easier to include it anywhere.
 (Pro)